quaderno/quaderno-edd/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.33.0 – March 30, 2023 =
+* New: support for partial credits
+* Fix: review requests are not showing up
+* Fix: customers meta are duplicated

 = 1.32.1 – March 22, 2023 =
 * New: Added support for paypal_commerce gateway